FPPGroup/THPLM/README.md

                         <wildtype><position><mutation> (see README for models)
-  fasta_file            FASTA file on which to extract representations output_dir            output directory for extracted representations variants_fasta_dir    FASTA file stored to get representations
+  fasta_file            FASTA file on which to extract representations output_dir            output directory for extracted representations variants_fasta_dir    FASTA file was used to store variant and wildtype protein

 optional arguments:
-  -h, --help            show this help message and exit --model_location MODEL_LOCATION
+  -h, --help            show this help message and exit --gpunumber GPUNUMBER
-                        PyTorch model file OR name of pretrained model to download (see README for models) --gpunumber GPUNUMBER
                         GPU number for use --toks_per_batch TOKS_PER_BATCH